 - Use centers or stations.
 When you have math stations set up in your classroom, ensure that one of those stations is always dedicated to fact review.
 This can include card and dice games, partner practice, or other fact-based activities.

-REASON #2: TEACHING THE FACTS IN THE WRONG ORDER
+REASON #3: TEACHING THE MULTIPLICATION FACTS IN THE WRONG ORDER

 When I first started teaching, I taught the multiplication facts in regular numerical order – the 1’s first, then the 2’s, then the 3’s, etc. Little did I know this was completely wrong!
 Teaching in regular numerical order does not make practical sense when you think about learning multiplication in a strategic way.

 When you get strategic with your teaching, your students will learn more efficiently and more effectively.
 It also won’t feel as difficult for them!
 This means that motivation and success will increase!
-Teach the facts in a strategic order – the easiest ones first, and then slowly progress to the most difficult ones.
+Teach the facts in a strategic order that allows students to make connections and build on what they know.
 This is the order that I suggest for teaching the facts:

 - The 2’s